Combine Business With Pleasure at Our Lodge

 The Perfect Place for Your Next Business Meeting

 Whether you are looking for a space for your next client meeting or getaway for a team organizational meeting, the Ice House Day Lodge may be just what you need.
-You'll be overlooking the Kinnickinnic River surrounded by beautiful art in our art gallery, the perfect setting for the inspiration you need.
+You'll be overlooking the Kinnickinnic River, the perfect setting for the inspiration you need.

 Day use of the meeting space for non-overnight guests is welcome and available by reservation.
 15–20 people max. capacity.

 Meeting room includes Wi-Fi, TV, refrigerator, pizza oven, small oven, and microwave.

 Kayaking the Brule River Group Trips | 1 night 2 days |